ckhroulev/apptainer-with-ompi/README.md

 and compare the logs this produces.

-For large message sizes the thoughput reported by the benchmark should be close to what's listed in the specs and to the number obtained using `ibv_rc_pingpong` above.
+For large message sizes the throughput reported by the benchmark should be close to what's listed in the specs and to the number obtained using `ibv_rc_pingpong` above.